NoCohen66/unsupervised-outlier-detection/README.md

 Data are divide by day: <br>
 * That are divide by cycle:
   * That are divide by window:
     * That are divide by measures.
-(See schema below)

 The objective of this notebook is to build an algorithm to detect windows that are abnormal.

 # <a id="Extrem"></a> 👀 Extreme Window Values
 This analysis is typically performed manually using visualization graphs and descriptive statistics to examine the distribution of the data to can also be used to identify potential outliers or anomalies.
-By visually inspecting the data and comparing it to the expected distribution, data analysts can identify data points that are significantly different from the majority of the data and may require further investigation.
+By visually inspecting the data and comparing it to the expected distribution, I can identify data points that are significantly different from the majority of the data and may require further investigation.

 I also compared this manually-finded extrem window value with the **Isolation Forest** algorithm.
 Isolation Forest is a useful algorithm for outlier detection because it is: efficient, scalable, and able to handle high-dimensional data.
 It works by randomly partitioning the data into subsets and then recursively isolating outliers by constructing a tree-based structure.